bookuha/IQPNova/README.md

 More documentation is coming soon.
 For now, you can contact me in Telegram: [@sharpenjoyer](https://t.me/sharpenjoyer) or GitHub issues.

 I am planning to add more documentation on Code Running process specifically.
-Also, you may want to check TODO.md.

 ### Thanks

 Thanks to Exercism for sharing materials on how to run code submissions!
-At the moment the code running process is based entirely on their Docker code runners.